fjhenigman/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ##### Instance and Device Extensions

-There are really two types of extensions:
+As hinted at in the [Instance Versus Device](#instance-versus-device) section, there are really two types of extensions:
  * Instance Extensions
  * Device Extensions

-The description of each is pretty obvious.
 An Instance extension is an extension which modifies existing behavior or implements new behavior on Instance level objects, like a `VkInstance` or a `VkPhysicalDevice`.
 A Device extension is an extension which does the same, but for any `VkDevice` object, or any dispatchable object that is a child of a `VkDevice` (`VkQueue` and `VkCommandBuffer` are examples of these).

 It is **very** important to know what type of extension you are desiring to enable as you will enable Instance extensions during `vkCreateInstance` and Device extensions during `vkCreateDevice`.

 The loader discovers and aggregates all extensions from layers (both explicit and implicit), ICDs and the loader before